AnhLeAit/CardVisitAppMVVM/README.md

 # Card visit app with MVVM & Unit Test
-The main purpose of this app is to show MVVM sample implementation using the new Google [Android Architecture Components][1] (View Model, Data Binding, Live Data, lifecycle aware) along with [Room][2] database and [Dagger 2][3] dependency injection to build a robust application (scalable, testable, easy to maintain and landscape mode, never leak data when screen rotation with [LiveData][8]).
+The main purpose of this app is to show MVVM sample implementation using the new Google [Android Architecture Components][1] (ViewModel, DataBinding, LiveData, ConstraintLayout and AndroidX inside) along with [Room][2] database and [Dagger 2][3] dependency injection to build a robust application (scalable, testable, easy to maintain and landscape mode, never leak data when screen rotation with [LiveData][8]).
 Unit test with JUnit4, Mockito.
-UI instrumentation test with [Espresso][7].
+Use an Android UI instrumentation test with [Espresso][7].

 ## APK
 For quick look you can download the APK here!